PombertLab/3DFI/README.md

 ```

 ##### trRosetta2 - deep-learning-based protein structure modeling
 How to set up [trRosetta2](https://github.com/RosettaCommons/trRosetta2) is described on its GitHub page.
-See [installation_notes_trRosetta2.sh](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta2/installation_notes_trRosetta2.sh) for details on how to install it with modifications (see files in [modified_trRosetta2_files](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta2/modified_trRosetta2_files/)).

 The [trRosetta2.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta2/trRosetta2.pl) script is a Perl wrapper that enables running trRosetta2 in batch mode.
 To simplify its use, the TRROSETTA2_HOME environment variable can be set in the shell.

 ```bash
 ## Setting up trRosetta2 installation directory as environment variable: